JackieTseng/paper-notes/docs/2/README.md

 ### Experiment

 * Training is performed with Caffe framework.
 Pruning is implemented by adding a mask to the blobs and mask out the update of those pruned connections.
-Quantization and weight sharing are implemented by maintaining a codebook structure that stores the shared weight, and group-by-index after calculating the gradient of each layer, then update the shared weight with all the gradients that fall into that bucket.
+Quantization and weight sharing are implemented by maintaining a codebook structure that stores the shared weights, and group-by-index after calculating the gradient of each layer, then update the shared weight with all the gradients that fall into that bucket.
 Huffman coding doesn¡¯t require training and is implemented offline after all the fine-tuning is finished.

 ### Discussions